JohnPluznyk/BootstrapScript/README.md

 - Need to create a .bashprofile that starts x-server everytime after logging in via tty
 - Need to create a "DotFiles" Directory
 - Create a custom Debian.iso file with a preseed file to automtae setup further
+- Check to see if Sudo is automatically installed and add user jp to sudoers file